 Where We Started

-Amethod Public Schools, or AMPS—formerly Oakland Charter Academy, Inc.—operates the oldest charter school in the East Bay.
+Amethod Public Schools, formerly Oakland Charter Academy, Inc., operates the oldest charter school in the East Bay.
 The AMPS system is a nonprofit corporation originally founded in 1993, designed to encourage the academic advancement of disenfranchised middle school, and high school-aged youth from East Oakland, CA.

-After a tumultuous beginning Oakland Charter Academy (OCA) underwent a reorganization and recommitment phase in 2004.
-Since then, the organization and schools have become a network that offers a nationally recognized No Child Left Behind Blue Ribbon School, only the second public middle school in the history of Oakland Unified School District to receive such a distinction.
+After a tumultuous beginning, Oakland Charter Academy (OCA) underwent a reorganization and recommitment phase in 2004.
+Since then, the organization and schools have become a network that offers a nationally recognized No Child Left Behind Blue Ribbon School and is the only the second public middle school in the history of Oakland Unified School District to receive such a distinction.

-Over the past decade, AMPS has opened six distinct sites in the Oakland and Richmond area.
-AMPS is successfully serving 1600 students in distinct neighborhoods of the East Bay and are achieving far greater results than comparable schools on many key performance metrics such as standardized test scores, graduation rates, attendance, and college acceptance rates.
+Over the past decade, AMPS has opened five additional schools in the Oakland and Richmond area.
+AMPS is successfully serving 1700 students in distinct neighborhoods of the East Bay and are achieving far greater results than comparable schools on many key performance metrics such as standardized test scores, graduation rates, attendance, and college acceptance rates.

 Oakland Charter Academy (OCA)